jeyabalajis/simple-rule-engine/README.md

 > The caller of the rule engine is agnostic of the business logic behind rule evaluation.

-### Benefits
+## Benefits

 - Declarative authoring of rules.
-This can be done by a business analyst, rather than a developer.
-The authoring can be facilitated through a UI as well.
+This can be done by a business analyst, and can be facilitated through a UI.
+- Once composed, rules can be serialized as a json and persisted into database for repeated use.
 - The developer just focuses on extracting the facts that are required to be passed into the engine.
-- Once composed, rules can be serialized as a json and persisted into database for repeated use.
-- Versioning of rules to enable the auditing of the rule changes over a period of time.
+- Ability to version a rule and audit rule changes over a period of time.
 - Segregate business logic from the data.

 # Concepts